rishav1122/Audio-controlled-drone/README.md

 - Mfcc features are extracted and then fed into LSTM network
 - LSTM, Batch Normalization, dropout, etc layers are used
 - Training accuracy is nearly 84% whereas 39% testing accuracy is obtained

+For **MLP** Model:
+- Audio data preprocessing done using

+For **ImageCNN** Model:
+- Image data pre processing done from *ImageExtraction*
+- frequency time graph images feeded into the model
+- Model consists of Conv2D layers, BatchNormalization, Dropout etc. used
+- Training accuracy 100%
+- Testing accuracy kept on fluctuating between 35% to 100%